ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

    }
    ```

-1. We will be using a cpp class "ScanNPlan" to contain the functionality of the myworkcell_node.
+1. Following best-practice guidance, we will create a new `ScanNPlan` class (derived from `rclcpp::Node`) to contain the functionality of our new node.
 Create a skeleton structure of this class, with an empty constructor and a private area for some internal/private variables.

    ``` c++
    class ScanNPlan : public rclcpp::Node